Missing in Arkansas: April Andrews

 Investigators say Doyle left her family her car title and a note to take care of her pets.
 Then, she boarded a bus in Rogers.

 Ten years later, her body was found in rural Iowa.
 Lt.
-Petray says this and Apil’s are not connected.
+Petray says this and April’s are not connected.

 “To set the record straight, There is no involvement between her disappearance and April’s disappearance none whatsoever that we have been to link or one that we feel slightly, remotely involved,” Lt.
 Petray said.